 - For acute replenishing following antibiotic therapy - check out What Probiotics Should be Taken With or After Antibiotic Treatment

-- If at any point your symptoms flare abruptly, lower intake levels or simply revert back to a previous stage of the progression!
+- If at any point your symptoms flare abruptly, lower intake levels or simply revert back to a previous stage of your progression where you were tolerating the products!

 While there is always a place for professional coaching to guide you through a protocol, these discussions will save you research and hopefully answer a lot of questions for you along the way.